esacteksab/sausage-factory/README.md

 - My first GitHub CLI extension written in Go
 - My first Hugo Theme.
 Created with `hugo new theme`.
 I haven't done professional web development since 2006.
 I definitely have not kept up to date on things.
 Theme is built to be light-weight.
 Also dipping my toes in the water with TailwindCSS.
 - Terraform Modules.
 I have _opinions_.
+- I've been doing _terrible shit_ to my `~/.zshrc` though that feels more like a blog post.

 ## What This Isn't